What “Integrity” Indicates

 The diagnostic provides severity-ranked findings and remediation priorities — the documentation governance teams need before making structural decisions.

-At Critical classification, the question is no longer whether exposure exists.
+This reflects a critical pipeline integrity failure, where non-closable revenue is actively embedded in planning assumptions.
+At this classification, the question is no longer whether exposure exists.
 It is whether leadership has the documentation to make informed structural decisions — or is operating on assumptions that have never been independently verified.